Plaetorius/rainfall/level1/Resources/HOWTO.md

    0x08048496 <+22>:	ret ; Setup to return control to the caller
 ```

-Okay, apart from the `gets` call there is nothing too fancy, but maybe the programme calls other functions?
+Okay, apart from the `gets` call there is nothing too fancy, but maybe the program calls other functions?
 Using [dogbolt](https://dogbolt.org/), we can reverse engineer the binary.
-We see that the programme also contains a function `run()`:
+We see that the program also contains a function `run()`:
 ```c
 int run()
 {